Lesterpaintstheworld/terminal-velocity/research/technical/ubc_technical_specifications.md

 - **Security Protocols**: Describes the advanced security mechanisms implemented within the UBC framework to protect user data and maintain system integrity.
 These protocols are vital for building trust among users and ensuring compliance with ethical standards, particularly in sensitive applications.

 ### Governance Protocols

 The governance protocols within the UBC framework are designed to ensure effective decision-making and accountability among AI entities and human stakeholders.
 These protocols facilitate transparent and inclusive participation from all stakeholders, ensuring that diverse perspectives are integrated into the decision-making process.
 Key components include:
+The governance protocols within the UBC framework are designed to ensure effective decision-making and accountability among AI entities and human stakeholders.
+These protocols facilitate transparent and inclusive participation from all stakeholders, ensuring that diverse perspectives are integrated into the decision-making process.
+Key components include:

 1. **Decentralized Decision-Making**: